-The "Orem" line was completed from Salt Lake City southward to American Fork on March 23, 1913 and reached Provo in July of 1914.
+The "Orem" line was completed from Salt Lake City to American Fork on March 23, 1913 and reached Provo in July of 1914.
 1 Stephen L. Carr and Robert W. Edwards, Utah Ghost Rails (Salt Lake City, Utah: Western Epics, 1989) 111.
-The line extended further to Springville by July 1915, Spanish Fork in November, 1915, and Payson on March 24th, 1916.
+The line extended further south to Springville by July 1915, Spanish Fork in November, 1915, and Payson on March 24th, 1916.
 2 Stephen L. Carr and Robert W. Edwards, Utah Ghost Rails (Salt Lake City, Utah: Western Epics, 1989) 111.
-There were plans to extend the line even further--an additional 25 miles out to Nephi; although the surveying was completed in 1917, the extension was never constructed due in part to the United States entering World War I. 3 Stephen L. Carr and Robert W. Edwards, Utah Ghost Rails (Salt Lake City, Utah: Western Epics, 1989) 111.
+There were plans to extend the line even further, an additional 25 miles out to Nephi, and though the surveying was completed in 1917, the extension was never constructed due in part to the United States entering World War I. 3 Stephen L. Carr and Robert W. Edwards, Utah Ghost Rails (Salt Lake City, Utah: Western Epics, 1989) 111.
 The line continued through the 1920s and 1930s and eventually ceased operation in March of 1946.
 In 1937 the railroad was sold to George S. Eccles and M. A. Browning.
 They supplemented the train operations with bus service covering the same territory.